 It is never simply a question of investing in a smaller machine to make a smaller part; we already operate machines designed for the watch making industry (in the days before watches needed to be recognisable at 50 metres on the touchline!).
 The skill is in altering tool holding and work holding practices, in predicting deflection of tools, in judging material speed & thermal transfer and a host of similar potential variables not usually experienced on larger components.

 As electronics develop there is a greater need to fit more contacts into connectors which leads to miniaturisation of the connector body.
-We are proud to have assisted with development of many insulating components with a diameter of 1mm or less and they all have details such as milled flats, counter-bores, cross holes or barb retaining features.
+Our insulating components with a diameter of 1mm or less and they all have details such as milled flats, counter-bores, cross holes or barb retaining features.
 Consistency and performance are equally important in such micro parts as they are for their larger cousins.

 An area in which we have invested significant research is inspection equipment – it’s one thing achieving micro machining and tolerances, yet another measuring them.
 Our non-contact measuring equipment and microscopes allow us to inspect parts at up to 100x magnification with the ability to capture images and readings to share with clients.
 We have found huge benefits when achieving surface finish on critical features and ‘engineering out’ the bane of all plastics machinists – the dreaded burr.